 Full-time students using the MGIB-AD receive up to $2,210 per month (FY23 rates), and $439 per month (FY23 rates) for those using the MGIB-SR. The VA pays progressively smaller amounts for part-time students based on their course loads.
 You can find the full rate schedule on our MGIB rate page.

 The VA also prorates the amount it charges against your entitlement.
 So if you only take half a courseload, the VA will charge half a month each month against your GI Bill entitlement.

 You Do Not Have to Use the GI Bill All at Once

-You have a 10-year, 15-year, or unlimited window of opportunity to use the Gi Bill.
-The GI Bill has 36 months of eligibility, but that does not mean you are required to use it all at once.
-In fact, you can start and stop your MGIB benefits as often as you wish, provided you do not exceed the 36 months of eligibility.
+Depending on your eligibility, you have a 10-year, 15-year or unlimited window of opportunity to use the GI Bill.
+You can receive up to 36 months of benefits, but that does not mean you have to use them all at once.
+You can start and stop your GI Bill benefits as often as you wish, provided you do not exceed 36 months.

 Attending School Longer than 36 Months?